Oahu Dream Weddings Tips & Advice

 Gratuities & Tips

-- Gratuities to our vendors are not expexcted or included on the contract totals but, are much appreciated.
+- Gratuities to our vendors are not included on the contract or required though, they are aof course, always ppreciated.

 We need your consent to load the translations